bacherecom/lecovid19.fr/README.md

 # lecovid19.fr

+The project makes it possible to capitalize data on the number of cases but also on the number of deaths as well as the cases of cures in France.

 This project needs you.
 If you have information on data updates, please let us know on <a traget="_blank" href="https://lecovid19.fr.contact"> CONTACT</a>

 For the moment 4 visualizations are available :